kirtimandloi/Image-and-Video-Caption-Generator/README.md

 ![image](https://github.com/kirtimandloi/Image-and-Video-Caption-Generator/assets/159609273/eaaee03a-ddd1-4300-a7fa-f45dca754918)

 #### Image Captioning:
-Use the Xception model to extract features from the input image.Pass these features to the LSTM network to generate a descriptive caption.
+Use the VGG16 model to extract features from the input image.Pass these features to the LSTM network to generate a descriptive caption.
 #### Video Captioning:
 Generate captions for individual video frames using the CNN-LSTM model.Feed the frame-level captions into the BART model.
 BART performs text summarization on the frame captions to create a concise summary.The summarized text serves as the final caption for the video.